outdreamer/build-a-cure/docs/tasks/new_solution_automation_workflows.md

 - add to solution automation workflows

-    - identify default structures necessary for a solution to be adjacently optimizable, such as a 'contradiction' structure in the form of an 'opposite solution' to identify when a solution is nearer to its opposite structure (not a solution, or an 'error')
+    - identify required structures necessary for a solution to be adjacently optimizable, such as a 'contradiction' structure in the form of an 'opposite solution' to identify when a solution is nearer to its opposite structure ('not a solution', as in an 'error'), and build those structures instead of the original problem's solution structures, then apply optimization structures once its in an adjacently optimizable state

-    - identify structures required to identify useful structures (solutions, optimizations) in every structure of structures (combination/group/mix/sequence of structures) in any system & apply as default components/inputs or other structures
+    - identify structures required to identify useful structures (solutions, optimizations) in every structure of structures (combination/group/mix/sequence of structures) in any system & apply as default/core/component/interaction/input/reference structures or other useful problem-solving structures
-      - example:
-        - sets having just a few attributes like consistency & stability, or useful structures like 'alignments between change types', can identify optimal structures in many cases on their own
+      - example of structures that can identify optimal structures in many cases on their own:
+        - 'sets having just a few attributes like consistency & stability'
+        - useful structures like 'alignments between change types'
-        - priority combinations that create consistency or other optimization structures in any system
+        - 'priority combinations that create consistency or other optimization structures' in a system
       - an example of a way to apply this is identifying whether a solution is moving toward useful structures standardized to that system or away from them
         - this means finding the structures of 'consistency' & other useful structures in a system and identifying whether a solution is more similar or less similar to that structure as its changed, as a way to find optimal solutions in that system

-    - identify different interaction structures of other structures that are particularly useful
+    - identify different interaction structures of structures that are particularly useful & apply them as default/core/component/interaction/input/reference structures or other useful problem-solving structures
-      - overlap of different structures of usefulness, like optimizations/cooperation/stability/certainty/consistency structures
+      - an example interaction structure is an 'overlap of different structures of usefulness', like an overlap of optimizations/cooperation/stability/certainty/consistency structures
       - a structure that can act like many other structures (abstractions, structures of commonness/reusability, base structures)

-    - identify structures of success (cooperation/consistency/stability) that represent overlap structures between useful structures (like optimization structures & structures of certainty), which are more useful than structures of one type of usefulness
+    - identify structures of success (cooperation/consistency/stability) & other useful structures (like overlap structures) between useful structures (like overlaps between optimization structures & structures of certainty), which are more useful than structures of any one type of usefulness on its own & apply them as default/core/component/interaction/input/reference structures or other useful problem-solving structures
       - a 'consistent system where different change types interact in way that allows them to coexist' is likelier to survive & be stable

-    - identify the reasons that a structure might be misidentified as an error by another structure, and apply as contradiction/opposite structures to optimize an error identification function
+    - identify the reasons that a structure might be misidentified as an error by another structure, and apply as contradiction/opposite structures to optimize an error identification function that can automate finding/generating/deriving solutions by identifying what is not an error
       - reasons like:
         - 'its not similar to previous success/solution structures, like a previously successful priority'
         - 'its not similar to our structures'